JohnScience/rust-hackathon-2024-01-27/calgary-rust.md

 One part of organizing an in-person event is booking a room for it.
 While Calgary Rust isn't too big, we still can book a room in the Central Library for our events at no cost.
 However, this requires some manual work.

+**Disclaimer:** the problem is rather big but can be solved incrementally.
+For example, we can start with a simple script that books a room for a given date and time.
+Then, we can add more features to it.

 ## Process

 ### Booking a room